 Conflict Resolution Skills

-The degree includes a core-course sequence of mediation, applied negotiations, and facilitation, each of which offers skills-based training in addition to grounding in theory.
-These courses feature simulation and practice.
+To start, the CR degree includes a core-course sequence of mediation, applied negotiations, and facilitation, each of which offers skills-based training in addition to grounding in theory.
+Experienced dialogue practitioners lead these courses.

-- Advanced Facilitation
+- Advanced Negotiation

-- Atrocity Early Warning and Prevention
+- Atrocity Early Warning & Prevention

 - Being a Humanitarian